Shelling congo beans (pigeon peas)

-“Rale ti chèz ba’w, vinn kale pwa” (Grab a low straw chair, and come peel some congo beans).
+“Rale ti chèz ba’w, vinn kale pwa” (Grab a low straw chair and come peel some congo beans (pigeon peas).

-These are the words that come to mind as I look at that picture taken in Belladère – a town in the center of Haiti; – a picture filled with memories of my childhood.
+These are the words that come to mind as I look at the picture below I took in Belladère – a town in the center of Haiti.
+That picture is filled with memories of my childhood.

-Indeed, after each harvest, baskets filled with those pods were handed to the cook who would grab her straw chair and a bowl, sit down and start peeling with an unmatched dexterity.
-She would effortlessly crack the pods open with one hand and run her fingers through its core to extract the beans that she transferred to her bowl in a blink of an eye while we stood there watching her every move and nearly begging her to show us her trick.
+She who would grab her straw chair and a bowl, sit down and start peeling with an unmatched dexterity.
+She would effortlessly crack the pods open with one hand and run her fingers through its core.
+That technique helped her extract the beans that she transferred to her bowl in a blink of an eye.
+We stood there watching her every move, nearly begging her to show us her trick.

 From time to time, she would take a quick break to teach us her technique.
 We would carefully watch as she held one pod in the palm of her hand and used her thumb to open the shell, usually on top of a bean where it was easier to crack open.
-After each demonstration, convinced we had gotten it right, we would beg her to hand us a few pods so we could give it a try and help her, only to realize that it was not as easy as it looked.
+After each demonstration, convinced we had gotten it right, we would beg her to hand us a few pods so we could give it a try and help her.
+With each attempt, we realized that it was not as easy as it looked.

 Our tiny fingers couldn’t quite master her technique.
-We mostly managed to rip the outer shell in the wrong direction instead of cracking it open like she did, so we almost always gave up as quickly as we had attempted to imitate her moves.
-Thing is, we were not necessarily interested in extracting the congo beans, we just wanted to be able to take them out as quickly as she did.
+We mostly managed to rip the outer shell in the wrong direction instead of cracking it open like she did.
+We almost always gave up as quickly as we had attempted to imitate her moves.
+Thing is, we were not necessarily interested in extracting the congo beans.
+We simply wanted to be able to take them out as quickly as she did.
 So, even though we managed to take the beans out of their pods, we gave up on trying.

 Those are days I could never forget.
 To me, watching this tree wherever it may be is like a breath of fresh air that reminds me of those days on “our” mountaintop.
 The congo beans tree represents the carefree life we enjoyed as kids growing up in Haiti and exploring its mountainous lands.